blues/app-accelerators/34-cellular-modbus-client/README.md

     | TX-O     | F_RX        |
     | RTS      | F_D5        |
     | GND      | GND         |
-1. Use a male to male jumper wire to connect the ATTN and F_D13 pins of the Notecarrier.
+1. Use a male-to-male jumper wire to connect the ATTN and F_D13 pins of the Notecarrier.
 1. Connect one end of the JTAG ribbon cable that came with the STLINK to the STLINK and the other end to the Swan.
 1. Connect the STLINK to your development PC with a micro USB cable.
 1. Connect the Swan to your development PC with the remaining micro USB cable.